byoung77/Approximate-Nearest-Neighbors-Project/README.md

 ## Overview

 This project implements a prototype **Approximate Nearest Neighbor (ANN)** data structure using a **layered graph**.
 The design is clearly inspired by hierarchical graph-based ANN methods such as HNSW, but the goal here is not to build a production-grade library.
-Instead, the point is to show understanding of the main ANN ideas and to provide a readable implementation that can be tested, modified, and studied.
+Instead, this project is intended as a conceptual and experimental ANN implementation, suitable for study, benchmarking, and extension.

+## Key Features

+- Layered graph ANN structure with geometric level assignment
+- Supports cosine similarity and Euclidean distance
+- Tunable search quality via `pool_factor`
+- Separate neighbor budgets for upper and base layers
+- Batch construction and incremental insertion
+- Explicit component detection and MST-based reconnection
+- Clean, readable implementation for experimentation

 In particular, the project is meant to demonstrate: